minima-global/minidocs/docs/userguides/usingyournode/terminal_commands.md

 &ensp; **list** : List your existing public keys.
 The default.<br></br>
 &ensp; **checkkeys** : Checks if your Public and Private keys are correct.<br></br>
 &ensp; **new** : Create a new key pair.<br></br>
-&ensp; **genkey** : Generate a new private/public key pair from a new random seed phrase or from a given phrase.
+&ensp; **genkey** : Generate a new private/public key pair and wallet address from a new random seed phrase or from a given phrase.
 This is independent from the node's wallet.<br></br>

 **publickey:** (optional)<br></br>
 Search for a specific public key.